 You can’t buy better job satisfaction.
 Reward budgets are great, but positive feedback costs just a few seconds of time.
 And it really works; a Gallup survey found that 67% of employees whose managers give positive feedback were fully engaged in their work (savings… tick!).

 Gallup also found that the most meaningful recognition comes from an employee’s line manager—shortly followed by a senior leader or CEO—and is honest, authentic and individualised to how each person prefers to receive recognition.
 And the beauty of receiving feedback from above is that managers and leaders can encourage behaviours that align with organisational values.

-Positive feedback benefits everyone: the recipient feels appreciated, motivated and hungry for more; the giver gets that warm, fuzzy feeling that comes with making someone else happy; the relationship between the two is strengthened; and the organisation benefits from a happier, more engaged and more united workforce.
+Positive feedback benefits everyone: the recipient gets an instant wellbeing boost as they feel appreciated, motivated and hungry for more; the giver gets that warm, fuzzy feeling that comes with making someone else happy; the relationship between the two is strengthened; and the organisation benefits from a happier, more engaged and more united workforce.